History of early modern period domes: Kingdom of Valencia

+Kingdom of Sicily

+A lightweight dome made with a wooden frame, woven reeds, and plastered with a gypsum mortar was built over Messina Cathedral in Sicily in 1682.
+Known to react better than masonry vaulting to earthquakes, this technique was also more expensive due to the need for specialized artisans and the use of white poplar wood in the structure, which unlike traditional wooden formwork could not be re-used and was rare on the island.
+It was used in eastern Sicily after earthquakes struck in 1693 and 1727.

+The church of Santissimo Salvatore in Palermo was built from 1682 with an elliptical dome over a dodecagon plan.
+It had a long span of 24 meters and was built with 29 rows of freestone.
+It was damaged in World War II and rebuilt with rings of reinforced concrete over rows of dressed stone.

+Duchy of Milan

 In Milan, proposals for the dome of San Lorenzo (built in 1619) included versions both with and without timburios, although, along with the quincunx plan Church of Sant'Alessandro, the building had the more difficult supporting structure of four main arches between four free-standing pillars.
 A dome for Sant'Alessandro was built in 1626 and demolished in 1627, perhaps due to the use of an inadequate number of iron ties.
 Although the dome had a timburio, it may also have had a lower and less stable hemispherical form.
 Autographed drawings from the period indicate it was a ribbed hemispherical dome with a lantern and timburio.
 Deep cracks in the arches supporting the dome caused the completed dome to be demolished, along with the supporting arches in February 1627.
 In 1629, the supporting piers were enlarged and the four round arches were strengthened with iron reinforcement and by adding pointed arches above them.
 An outbreak of disease stopped work in 1630 and the dome was not completed until 1693, with an extrados shape.

+Burgundian Circle

 Saint Peter's Abbey in Ghent was rebuilt in 1629, having been destroyed in the Protestant uprising that began in the Netherlands in 1568, a part of the Eighty Years' War.
 The church was rebuilt in an Italian Baroque style with one of the first church domes in the Southern Netherlands, just after the completion of the domed Basilica of Our Lady of Scherpenheuvel, and seems to have been intended to convey a counter-reformation message.